sj-reactjs/H24FE/documentation.md

 To manage application loading state, I have created one HOC and it will manage loading or application UI state.

 ### **context API** - ProductContext
-The purpose of using context API is centralise the data storage in Application and laverage it in different component.
+The purpose of using context API is centralize the data storage in Application and leverage it in different component.

 ### **Custom hook** - useFetchProduct
-To saperate the API logic from the component I had created customHook which is responsible to provide response and loading status to application and the response data is connected to context API(**ProductContext**) to serve to application.
+To separate the API logic from the component I had created customHook which is responsible to provide response and loading status to application and the response data is connected to context API(**ProductContext**) to serve to application.

 ### **Search Functionality**
 I have enabled the search functionality to filter the product from in list.

 ### **Introduce Accessibility**
-In different part of application I had added a basic required assessibility so will be easy to reacd by DOM and screen reader.
+In different part of application I had added a basic required accessibility so will be easy to read by DOM and screen reader.
 I have used the html semantics tags to define the UI area to batter accessibility and define page structure.

 e.g header, main, section, footer

 - On tab user can access the all the actionable button/elements.
 - focus tabIndex will be displayed as active.
-- Added HTML5 symentic tags in Header and Footer components.
+- Added HTML5 semantics tags in Header and Footer components.
-- Here is some performance and accessability screenshots (Lighthouse Report)
+- Here is some performance and accessibility screenshots (Lighthouse Report)
 <br/>
 <img src="./tast-documentation-assets/lighthouse-report.PNG" alt="Lighthouse Report" />